xmartlabs/xmartlabs.github.io/_posts/2016-02-19-ci-with-xcode-server-and-fastlane.md

 ---
 layout: post
-title:  "CI with Xcode Server & Fastlane"
+title:  "CI and automatic deployment to iTunes with Xcode Server"
 date:   2016-02-19 17:22:12
 author: Miguel Revetria
 categories: Server,CI
 author_id: remer
 ---

-# CI with Xcode Server & Fastlane
+# CI and automatic deployment to iTunes with Xcode Server

-On this post I'm going to write about my experience and the problems I found when setting up Xcode Server for CI and automatic deployment to iTunes at Xmartlabs.
+In this post I'm going to write about my experience and the problems I found when setting up Xcode Server for CI and automatic deployment to iTunes at Xmartlabs.
 I'm going to let you know how I could solve some problems hoping it may help somebody in the same situation.
-There are a lot of blogs that explain how to setting up Xcode Server, creating an integration bot and exploring the results on Xcode (issue tracking, tests code coverage, etc).
-Getting help on those points is useful when starting but at the same time it's pretty easy getting them working, and when you'll try to make something more sophisticated you may get some errors and won't not find many resources where to search for a solution.
+There are a lot of blogs that explain how to set up Xcode Server, create an integration bot and explore the results on Xcode (issue tracking, tests code coverage, etc).
+Getting help on these points are useful when starting, but at the same time it's pretty easy to get them working.
+Also, when you try to make something more sophisticated, you may get some errors and won't be able to find many resources for a solution.

 Why did we try to setup our CI server?
 Well, almost everybody knows the advantages of having a CI server; server can automatically build your project when somebody pushes some change, perform tests, detect any issue on latest commits very quick, notify results only to interested people, and a long list of etc. Additionally, all of these popular features are now included within Xcode!
 We though that would be really nice to give it a try... later we proved that not everything was going to be so easy.
-But finally, we got our bots running, building, testing, creating releases, commiting tags and **uploading builds to iTunes**.
+But finally, we got our bots running, building, testing, creating releases, committing tags and **uploading builds to iTunes**.
 A happy ending for this story.

 ## Setting up the server

 The guide [Xcode Server and Continuous Integration Guide](https://developer.apple.com/library/ios/documentation/IDEs/Conceptual/xcode_guide-continuous_integration/) from Apple will give you a good introduction on how to setup and use Xcode Server.
-I recommend you read the guide first because I am not going to deep into the basics of setting up Xcode Server.
+I recommend you to read the guide first because I am not going to deep into the basics of setting up Xcode Server.

-After we have installed the Server app and enabled Xcode service, we have to install [Cocoapods](https://cocoapods.org/) and [Fastlane](https://fastlane.tools/), these are the tools that we usually use at Xmartlabs.
+After we have installed the Server app and enabled Xcode service, we have to install [Cocoapods](https://cocoapods.org/) and [Fastlane](https://fastlane.tools/).
+These are the tools that we usually use at Xmartlabs.
+Fastlane will help us with many common tasks that are necessary in order to build a project and upload the result to iTunes Connect.
 To prevent permissions issues we will install all the gems just for the builder user using `gem install --user-install some_gem`.
 Additionally we need to create a symlink to Cocoapods and Fastlane binaries in order to access them when running a trigger from our bot.

 Before start, add ruby bin folder to builder's path - depending on the ruby's version - add `export PATH="$PATH:/var/_xcsbuildd/.gem/ruby/2.0.0/bin"` to `~/.bashrc` and `~/.bash_login`.
-Now lets go to install these gems:
+Now let's install these gems:

 {% highlight shell %}
-sudo su - _xcsbuildd
+$ sudo su - _xcsbuildd

+$ gem install --user-install cocoapods
+$ pod setup
-gem install --user-install cocoapods pod setup ln -s `which pod` /Applications/Xcode.app/Contents/Developer/usr/bin/pod
+$ ln -s `which pod` /Applications/Xcode.app/Contents/Developer/usr/bin/pod

-gem install --user-install fastlane ln -s `which fastlane` /Applications/Xcode.app/Contents/Developer/usr/bin/fastlane
+$ gem install --user-install fastlane
+$ ln -s `which fastlane` /Applications/Xcode.app/Contents/Developer/usr/bin/fastlane
 {% endhighlight %}

 A nice feature of Xcode Server is the ability to send an email to selected people depending on the integration result.
-For example, if the integration fails because the project is not compiling, or some tests are not passing, the bot can send an email to the last commiters notifying that the build has been broken.
+For example, if the integration fails because the project is not compiling, or some tests are not passing, the bot can send an email to the last committers notifying that the build has been broken.
 If you are planning to use a Gmail account to send emails, you have to change the settings on the Mail service on Server app.
 First enable the Mail service on Server.
 Then check the option *Relay outgoing mail through ISP*, on the Relay option dialog you have to put `smtp.gmail.com:587` in *Outgoing Mail Relay*, enable authentication and enter valid credentials.
-That's all, you have set up your Server to send email using your gmail account.
+That's all, you have set up your Server to send the email using your Gmail account.

 ![Mail setup](/images/remer-xcode-server/mail-setup.png)

-## Making a bot
+## Creating a bot

 ### Sanity bot

 First we are going to make a *sanity* bot to see if the basics are working well.
 So let start

-1. Open your project
+1. Open your project.
-2. Select menu option Product > Create Bot
+2. Select menu option Product > Create Bot.
-3. Follow the creation wizzard, it is not too hard to complete.
+3. Follow the creation wizard, it is not too hard to complete.
 You may encounter some difficulties when setting git credentials.
 I opted to create a ssh key and use it for my bot.
 So I ended up selecting *Existing SSH Keys* and using the same key for all my bots.
-4. Integrate it and see if everything is OK
+4. Integrate it and see if everything is OK.

 ### Tester bot

-Now lets add more functionalities to this bot, if you haven't yet.
+Now let's add more functionalities to this bot, if you haven't yet.
 Go to edit the previous bot, and make changes next:

-1. On the **Schedule** of the bot's settings, change the schedule to *On Commit*, this way the bot will automatically run when somebody pushes a commit to the selected remote/branch.
+1. On the **Schedule** of the bot's settings, change the schedule to *On Commit*.
+This way the bot will automatically run when somebody pushes a commit to the selected remote/branch.
-2. In this same tab, check the option to *Perform test action*
+2. In this same tab, check the option to *Perform test action*.
 3. In the *Devices* tab you can select on which specific devices run the tests or do it in all of them.
-3. Send an email with the result
+4. Send an email with the result.

 ![After trigger email](/images/remer-xcode-server/after-trigger-email.png)

-> Something cool is that the email will be sent to all commiters that may introduced some issue and you can specify additional receivers.
+> Something cool is that the email will be sent to all committers that may introduced some issue and you can specify additional receivers.

 Now that our bot is able to detect issues while we are working on the project, we'd like to receive an email notification just when something went wrong.